Heart Attack vs Heartburn How to Tell the Difference

 When it comes to heart health, timing is everything.
 Picture this: you've just sprinted up the stairs or faced a sudden stress at work.
 These moments can kickstart a heart attack as your body reacts to increased demands.

-Stress and physical exertion aren't the only culprits; sometimes, discomfort arises after indulging in that greasy pizza.
+Stress and physical exertion aren't the only culprits; sometimes, discomfort arises after indulging in something like a greasy pizza.
 It's not always easy to tell if it's just heartburn from your meal choice, but generally, these fiery symptoms flare up post-meal.

-Remember, though, while we often link heavy meals with heartburn, those same dietary choices could contribute to heart-related issues over time—talk about double trouble.
+Remember, though, while we often link heavy meals with heartburn, those same dietary choices could contribute to heart-related issues over time.

 Keep an eye on when discomfort arises; right after eating might suggest one thing, whereas other times may hint towards something more serious.